The US Federal Reserve raises interest rates for the first time since late 2018

 One challenge for the US central bank is that it can only influence the causes of price increases to a limited extent.
 The disruptions in global supply chains and rising energy prices, for example, do not react directly to US interest rates.
 According to experts, the Russian war of aggression in Ukraine is likely to lead to new problems in the supply chains, as well as further corona lockdowns in China – as recently in the metropolis of Shenzhen.

 The Fed is committed to the goals of price stability and full employment.
-The economy is now booming again and the job market is developing very positively.
+The economy is now booming once more and the job market is developing very positively.
 The unemployment rate had recently fallen to a low 3.8 percent.
-Many companies are already complaining about a shortage of workers.
+Many companies are already complaining regarding a shortage of workers.
 Consumer prices, on the other hand, rose by almost 8 percent year-on-year in February, the highest level in 40 years.
 Fed Chairman Powell has repeatedly emphasized how tight the US labor market is.
 The ratio of open jobs to unemployed is downright unhealthily high.

 The Fed significantly lowered its growth forecast on Wednesday.
 The gross domestic product (GDP) is expected to grow by 2.8 percent, which would be 1.2 percentage points less than assumed in December.
 In the previous year, the economy had grown by a strong 5.7 percent as part of the recovery from the Corona crisis.
-The Fed remained optimistic about the job market: the unemployment rate is expected to fall further to 3.5 percent by the end of the year.
+The Fed remained optimistic regarding the job market: the unemployment rate is expected to fall further to 3.5 percent by the end of the year.

 In view of the good economic development and high inflation, the Fed had already initiated an important turnaround at the end of last year: Away from the considerable aid programs to fight the Corona crisis and towards a tighter monetary policy.
-Monthly asset purchases of up to $120 billion to provide liquidity to the financial markets and support the economy ended this month after being tapered.
+Monthly asset purchases of up to $120 billion to provide liquidity to the financial markets and support the economy ended this month following being tapered.
 This was considered a prerequisite for the first rate hike.

 “With inflationary pressures mounting in the US ever more threateningly, it was high time that the US Federal Reserve initiated a normalization of its monetary policy,” commented Elmar Völker, an analyst at Germany’s Landesbank Baden-Württemberg (LBBW).
 Since the price pressure is likely to be additionally fueled by the consequences of the Ukraine war, it is likely that there will be further interest rate hikes in relatively quick succession.